lcrespom/Modulator/README.md

 		finding an empty voice instead of the blind round-robin.
 	- Update presets so keyboard params are inside the JSON (just load & save them again)
 	- Use a logarithmic scale for portamento and arpeggio sliders
+	- Change arpeggio slider from time to BPM
 	- Improve arpeggio precision,
 		see http://www.html5rocks.com/en/tutorials/audio/scheduling/
 	- When loading a preset, pre-select a relevant node, e.g. based on the number of